Are you an adviser? Go to Unbiased Pro

 While higher risk can lead to higher returns, it’s important to invest only in what you're comfortable with and in assets you understand.

-If you need access sooner, a savings account might be more suitable.
+If you are likely to need your money within the next five years, a savings account might be more suitable.

 A financial adviser can assess your circumstances and provide tailored advice on where to invest based on your goals, risk tolerance, and financial situation.